 Now, scale that up to 500 ambassadors.
-If all of them create a TikTok, then you will spend around $1,500 for that activity.
+If they create a TikTok, you will spend around $1,500 for that activity.

-Additionally, you can use that same conversion when assigning points to rewards.
+Additionally, you can use that exact conversion when assigning points to rewards.

 By evaluating the cost of goods sold for each item you want to give as a reward, you can easily decide how many points each reward should be.

 For example - If you have a tote bag that you retail for $15, but it costs $10 to make it, you could make the tote bag worth 1200-1300 points (between $12-$13).